kitttn/temptest/README-FIRST.md

 Engineering in spiral 2 is done by a variety of companies; here are some of them:

-*BayLibre*: also firmware for bridge ASICs, as a subcontractor to LeafLabs.
+**BayLibre**: also firmware for bridge ASICs, as a subcontractor to LeafLabs.

-*LeafLabs*: firmware in general.
+**LeafLabs**: firmware in general.
 Marti Bolivar is the firmware lead for Project Ara, and has been involved since the beginning of the project.

-*Linaro*: Linaro is doing the brunt of the Android and kernel development (Opersys is the other company involved in those areas).
+**Linaro**: Linaro is doing the brunt of the Android and kernel development (Opersys is the other company involved in those areas).
 The main PoC at Linaro is George Grey, Glen Valante is the Linaro Project Manager for Ara.

-*Linux Solutions*: Greg Kroah-Hartman has been working on the Greybus specification and kernel portions of the Greybus core, before being ~conned~ persuaded to be the software lead for the whole team.
+**Linux Solutions**: Greg Kroah-Hartman has been working on the Greybus specification and kernel portions of the Greybus core, before being ~conned~ persuaded to be the software lead for the whole team.

-*Oxford Systems*: Olin Sibert has been involved with the UniPro working group at MIPI, and is developing the ES3 ASIC boot ROM.
+**Oxford Systems**: Olin Sibert has been involved with the UniPro working group at MIPI, and is developing the ES3 ASIC boot ROM.

-*Opersys*: Karim Yaghmour is working on Android and literally wrote the book on how to design an Android system.
+**Opersys**: Karim Yaghmour is working on Android and literally wrote the book on how to design an Android system.

-*Quanta*: Quanta is doing all of the board layout and fab.
+**Quanta**: Quanta is doing all of the board layout and fab.
 The engineering lead at Quanta is Dexter Yeh; the PM is Philip Chen

-*Toshiba*: Toshiba is producing UniPro bridge ASICs.
+**Toshiba**: Toshiba is producing UniPro bridge ASICs.
 The documentation for these is in the UniPro Network workstream directory.

-*X5*: Derek Linden, in concert with Quanta, is designing the antenna for the phone and WiFi.
+**X5**: Derek Linden, in concert with Quanta, is designing the antenna for the phone and WiFi.
 The antennas are designed by a genetic algorithm using custom software developed by X5.

 ####Spiral 3
 Work on Spiral 3 started in January 2015.
-Spiral 3 is based around the ES3 Toshiba ASICs, which are still (as of February 2015) in development.
+Spiral 3 is based around the ES3 Toshiba ASICs, which are still in development.
 The goals for spiral 3 are to reach market pilot.

 ####What to Read Next
 The Software Project sections in the Project Ara JIRA Usage Guide.
 These describe how we use JIRA to track issues and schedule work.

-The Project Ara Software Architecture doc is the main reference for decisions we’ve made about software design.
-You should read that next, though it’s currently (8/29) incomplete or obsolete in some places and rough in others, as we are still in the design phase.
+- Project Ara Software Architecture: This doc is the main reference for decisions we’ve made about software design.
+You should read that next, though it’s currently incomplete or obsolete in some places and rough in others, as we are still in the design phase.
-Project Ara Module Developer’s Kit, v0.11 (MDK).
-BEWARE: the software sections in v0.11 are largely obsolete.
+- Project Ara Module Developer’s Kit (MDK): BEWARE: the software sections in v0.11 are largely obsolete.
 New decisions get made over email and during meetings, and are written into the Software Architecture document as they are finalized.
-However, the industrial and mechanical design descriptions (and definitions) in the v0.11 MDK are still essentially valid, so those parts of MDK are a good next things to read.
+However, the industrial and mechanical design descriptions and definitions in the v0.11 MDK are still essentially valid, so those parts of MDK are a good next things to read.

-The MIPI Specs folder contains various MIPI specifications.
-The most relevant one for the software team in general is UniPro v1.6.
-There are a couple of other protocols built on top of UniPro you should be aware of:
+- MIPI Specifications

-CSI-3 for cameras (its predecessor, CSI-2, is not based on UniPro, but we still use it for display and camera data in the Toshiba bridge ASICs to support existing chipsets)
+- UFS (JEDEC login-wall; your @projectara.com address can get you an account)
-UFS (JEDEC login-wall; your @projectara.com address can get you an account) DSI-2 is a UniPro-based display protocol that we are not thinking about, as it didn’t get much traction.
+- DSI-2 is a UniPro-based display protocol that we are not thinking about, as it didn’t get much traction.
-The Greybus Application Protocol doc is a work in progress for how modules and the supervisory controller on the endoskeleton will communicate with one another.
+- Greybus Application Protocol: a work in progress for how modules and the supervisory controller on the endoskeleton will communicate with one another.
 You should look at this after the Software Architecture doc, or at least its introduction.

 ####Important but not covered well here (or elsewhere?)

-*Device drivers*:
+**Device drivers**:
 The Greybus Specification is part of the MDK, and describes protocols we are using to write device drivers for UniPro-based devices.
 The kernel implementation is on GitHub.
 The long term goal is to use “device class drivers.”
 This will allow a single driver within the kernel to support a variety of devices.
 For example, all battery modules would be supported by a single battery device class driver in the kernel.